lukasz-wiecaszek/ramindex/README.md

 ### debug
 You may specify verbosity of debug messages emmited by ramindex module.
-Default value is 0, which means that no debug messaged will be printed.
+Default value is 0, which means that no debug messages will be printed.
 Max value is 4, enabling highest verbosity level.
 Thus typing

     $ sudo modprobe ramindex debug=4